CD-Mackay/personal_site/README.md

  #### Features
   - This site is divided into three pages.
-    - / - Homepage: Contains a brief introduction, a catalog of recently completed projects and a list of skills.
+    - /: Homepage, Contains a brief introduction, a catalog of recently completed projects and a list of skills.
-    - /resume - Resume page: Contains an html version of my resume, with instructions for saving as PDF
+    - /resume: Resume page, Contains an html version of my resume, with instructions for saving as PDF
-    - /game - Tic-Tac-Toe: A sample of the Mini-Arcade application (codebase [here](https://github.com/CD-Mackay/mini-arcade)).
+    - /game: Tic-Tac-Toe, A sample of the Mini-Arcade application (codebase [here](https://github.com/CD-Mackay/mini-arcade)).
 Play a game of Tic-Tac-Toe against a colleague, or challenge my javascript based Tic-Tac-Toe algorithm.